 Payment Methods (Remittance)

 - E-Payments: Once logged into your account online, a valid checking/savings account ($1 processing fee) or a credit/debit card (2.65% processing fee) can be used.
 We currently accept Visa, MasterCard, Discover, and American Express.
 Online payments may be made until 6 p.m.
-CST the last day of the month.
+CST the last day of each month.

 - Payment by mail: All checks and money orders should be made payable to Vanderbilt University, Office of Student Accounts, 110 21st Avenue South, Suite 100, Nashville, TN 37203.
 Payments mailed are applied as of the date they are received in the Office of Student Accounts, so please allow enough time for delivery.